Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Concluding remarks

 \section{Concluding remarks}

-In one dimension, the volume of the convex envelope of the sites where the particles are settled in our construction, together with the sites where instructions are explored but not used, is proportional to the number of such particles, and this does not seem to have a straightforward analogous in higher dimensions.
-So, even though our approach seems to be promising for other settings, the proof of local fixation is so far restricted to this case.
-Yet, the construction presented in Section~\ref{sec1flag}, as well as Lemmas~\ref{lemma1halftopplingmonotonicity},~\ref{lemma1wakeupmonotonicity}, and Corollary~\ref{cor1abelianwithhalftopplings}, hold in any dimension.
-In particular, $\mu_c$ is always well defined.
-For the ARW, $\mu_c$ is non-decreasing in $\lambda$ by Lemma~\ref{lemma1wakeupmonotonicity}.
+In our stabilizing strategy, the region to be avoided is the set of sites where particles have been settled, together with the corrupted sites, or rather the convex hull of this set.
+In one dimension, the volume of this region is proportional to the number of such particles.
+This does not seem to have a direct analogue in higher dimensions: straightforward application of a similar settling procedure would result in a Diffusion-Limited Aggregation type of growth.
+Thus, even though our approach seems promising for other settings, the proof of local fixation is so far restricted to one dimension.